rtaylor034/mc_anymenu/data/amenu/functions/readme.txt

 - make saved_items save air (so that its filled back to air on detach)
 - update 'checked_containers' on detach
-- continue testing 'attach' (update_ methods, layers, block) ! attach 'update_' does not correctly set saved items
+- continue testing 'attach' (update_ methods, layers, block)

 -- SHOULDS --
-- anymenu's 'tick' should be before all dependent packs. (this primarily so menu items dropped on death can be killed before being detected)p
+- anymenu's 'tick' should be before all dependent packs. (this primarily so menu items dropped on death can be killed before being detected)